 Purchase and Disposition of Equipment.

-For purposes of this section, “Equipment” means tangible, non-expendable personal property having a useful life of more than one year and a net acquisition cost of more than $5,000 per unit.
+For purposes of this section, “Equipment” means tangible, non-expendable personal property having a useful life of more than one year and a net acquisition cost of more than $5,000 per item.
 However, for purposes of information technology equipment, the monetary threshold does not apply.
 Information technology equipment shall be tracked for the mandatory line categories listed below:

 Network